replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

     version: 1.0.4
 ```

-You can then automatically migrate data _from_ Rook _to_ OpenEBS with Local PV using the following kURL spec.
+You can then automatically migrate data _from_ Rook _to_ OpenEBS+Minio with Local PV using the following kURL spec.
 This requires OpenEBS 3.3.0 or newer.

 ```
 apiVersion: cluster.kurl.sh/v1beta1